GSA/fedramp-automation/.github/ISSUE_TEMPLATE/1-oscal-based-fedramp-feedback.md

 * **Where, exactly?**
   - For the registry, please indicate the tab and cell, or other clear identifier
   - For the guide, please indicate the section number and printed page number (lower right corner)
-  - For the OSCAL files, please indicate XML or JSON; and indicate the line number, field id, or other clear location identifier
+  - For the OSCAL XML or JSON files, please indicate XML or JSON; and indicate the line number, field id, or other clear location identifier